AlikianM/cv/index.md

 ## Current

 I am currently based within the Cancer Genomics section at the [West Midlands Regional Genetics Laboratory] (https://bwc.nhs.uk/west-midlands-regional-genetics-laboratory) which is the lead centre for the Central and Sount Genomic Labortory Hub (C&S-GLH).
 This permanent role involves leading the core cancer services, both acquired and inherited, strategic planning, operational duties, R&D design and implementation, Management and Quality roles in addition to taking part in collaborative projects both at the national and international levels.
+Also, a lead for the NHSE CSO Knowledge Transfer Program (KTP) addressing bridging the gap between technological advances and their implementation in routine clinical services.

 ## Employment